 The science is all there to show that obesity really is hormonal and the result of insulin resistance (the inability to tolerate carbohydrate), he says.
 It just requires willingness to see.

-Fung’s mission in The Obesity Code will go a long way to expiating any residual guilt he may feel at buying into orthodox medical dogma for so long.
-He spent 20 years in medicine treating obese and diabetic patients according to conventional medical protocols before it dawned on him he wasn’t helping them.
+Fung’s mission in The Obesity Code goes some way to expiating any residual guilt he feels at buying into orthodox medical dogma for so long.
+He spent more than a decade reating obese and diabetic patients according to conventional medical protocols.
+Then dawned on him he wasn’t helping them.
 They stayed sick and mostly fat.
 He helped them control symptoms, at best.

-In a foreword to the book, University of Cape Town emeritus professor and world-renowned scientist Dr Tim Noakes says that’s because Fung was practising medicine “just as he had been taught to do: by reactively treating the symptoms of complex diseases without first trying to understand or correct their root causes”.
+In a foreword to the book, University of Cape Town emeritus professor and world-renowned scientist Dr Tim Noakes says that’s because Fung was practising medicine “just as he had been taught to do.
+He was reactively treating the symptoms of complex diseases without first trying to understand or correct their root causes.”

 Fung has no problem acknowledging truth, no matter how bitter.
 He set about researching alternatives to conventional medical treatment for obesity and diabetes.
-What he found shocked him to the core: good science freely available and pointing to simple, safe steps that lead to weight loss and that can reverse all symptoms of diabetes completely along the way.
+What he found shocked him to the core. it is good science freely available and pointing to simple, safe steps that lead to weight loss and that can reverse all symptoms of diabetes completely along the way.